antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/colored-markers-summary.md

          to lower its intensity
 Step 25: in the `.container` CSS rule, use the `padding` property to add '10px'
-         of top and bottom padding, and set the left and right padding to '0' Step 26: set the green value back to '255' in the `.two` CSS rule
-Step 27: in the `.container` rule, set the red, green and blue values to the
-         max of '255'
+         of top and bottom padding, and set the left and right padding to '0' Step 26: introduce primary colours in the RGB colour model Step 27: in the `.container` rule, set the red, green and blue values to the max of '255'
 Step 28: